Laragon

 rake db:migrate

-Working with a Model in the Console
+Working with the Console

 rails console